micene09/scarlett/README.md

 **setFactory(factoryClass: typeof `RestClient`)**

-Supposing that you created a new Class, that extends the default RestClient (see [Advanced usage](#advanced-usage)), you can override the default factory class with this method.
+Supposing that you created a new Class that extends the default RestClient (see [Advanced usage](#advanced-usage)), you can override the default factory class with this method.

 Example: